ainsleydev/website/content/work/thinkopedia/index.md

 captivating design.

 ## Design
-A minimalist design was sculpted from Cody's ideas, and in interesting layout was formulated from his sketches.
+A minimalist design was sculpted from Cody's ideas, and an interesting layout was formulated from his sketches.
 Whilst the website still followed a conventional grid structure, imagery and type was slightly off center to keep the user captivated as they continued to read Cody's insightful blog posts.
+A bold sans-serif font (Inter) was used in the designs to capture the users' attention on each of the pages.
+Some headings were rotated 90 degrees to add interest to the designs which later help to aid the animation process.

 ## Development
+Laravel was used as back-end development framework to scrape blog posts from Medium which was set up as a cron job to run every midnight.
+The content of the blog posts were stored in a MySQL database, which meant all content was server side rendered, enabling Googlebot to scrape the content easily.
+[Barba.js](https://barba.js.org/), was used to create fluid and smooth transitions between each page.
+This gave the website an app like quality with small but effective UI transitions and micro animations.
+No JavaScript fallbacks were added where possible to adhere to progressive enhancement.

 baraba, page load animations
 sleek animations